schochastics/football-data/README.md

 <img src="http://soccerverse.com/static/img/logo_text_color.png" width="300px">

+**This repository is made available under the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/1-0/index.html)**

+# football-data

+This repository contains some datasets around football (soccer).
+For now, it only contains results from ~1 million top-tier games, but more will be added in the future.

 # Football Results Dataset

 `data/results` contains results of 1,078,214 football games in 207 top-tier domestic leagues and